"Concentrate on what will produce results rather than on the results; the process rather than the prize."

 Developing a strategy is the first step to achieving the team's objective.
 In football, the head coach and assistant coaches evaluate the competition along with their own team's strengths before coming up with a strategy.
 Once a plan is in place, it's shared with the team.
 If there's an injured player, the coach needs to factor that into the plan by moving positions around.

 Just like football, it's important for team leaders to evaluate their resources before they design the playbook.
 For example, if a team member has a prior commitment on the day of a presentation, they must communicate that to their team leader.
 The team leader then needs to factor that into their strategy by shifting the presentation date or choosing a new presenter, and communicating the change to the necessary people.
 Without this upfront communication, the whole strategy will be ineffective.
+Having a client communication plan in place is also crucial, to ensure that, once your team are on the same page, that this can be effectively relayed to the customer, and vice versa.

 3. Run the Play